michielp1807/FoobarSongrequestTwitchBot/README.md

 * !previoussong - bot will post the artist and title of the previous song in chat

+* !queuelength - bot will post the length of the playback queue in chat

 ##Features:

-* Cooldowns for songs and for users
+* Cooldowns for individual songs and for individual users

-* Save requests that aren't in your playlist to a text file
+* Automatically save requests that aren't in your playlist to a text file

 ##How to setup: